Porto, Portugal old town skyline on the Douro River with rabelo boats.

 You can choose between a sunset and a night tour (there’s day options too, but this is a post all about Porto at night, after all).

-The sunset tour is a more romantic option and will allow you to enjoy gorgeous city views as the day gives way to night, but the night option is ideal if you want to avoid crowds and have a more relaxed experience.
+The sunset tour is a more romantic option and will allow you to enjoy gorgeous city views as the day gives way to night; note the tour minimum of two people, by the way.

 Listen to an intimate fado concert.